Skip to main content

 • Provides rich information: Many people can collaborate to share their learnings, opinions, and supporting information, making the results richer and potentially more useful.

 • Responsive: As the workload is spread, changes are made fast.
+There’s no need to wait around for someone else to action your suggested changes.

 • Version history: A tracked history means information is preserved, and changes can be undone if required.